As you think back to the article that you read last night and again wonder, “What is blocked practice vs random practice for golfers?”

 Another weekend of bad golf and you know something has to change with your practice.
 You have spent extra time with your golf practice and you are not feeling great about your game as the sun goes down on another day.

 It is not only that you are not feeling great about your game… you are downright frustrated with your recent performance, as you feel like you are not learning anything from your practice.

-Maybe it is not about doing extra full swing drills, short game drills or putting drills?
+Maybe it is not about doing extra full swing practice drills, short game practice drills or putting practice drills?
 Could that be true?
-One thing that most golfers agree on is that just because you hit it great on the range does not guarantee that you will hit it great on the golf course.
+One thing that most golfers agree on is that just because you hit your driver or irons great on the range that does not guarantee that you will hit them great on the golf course.

 What Is Blocked Practice vs Random Practice?

 What Is Block Practice For Learning?

 A simple explanation of block golf practice is when a player performs a single skill over and over.
 The key is repeating the skill with no variance in the training practice.

 So in a practice setting, the driving range is a constant as you will have a flat lie for every shot.
 A player gets a full swing drill to improve their performance from their instructor and does the drill with the same club and keeps hitting it to the same target.
 Again… and again… and again… etc.

 In a 2001 study by Simon and Bjork, athletes who were trained using blocked practice were more likely to predict higher levels of future task performance than those who were trained using random practice designs.